rshevchuk-git/mcp/src/aws-mcp-server/README.md

 #### Optional
 - `AWS_PROFILE` (string, default: "default"): AWS Profile for credentials to use for command executions, 'default' will be used if not specified
 - `READ_OPERATIONS_ONLY` (boolean, default: false): Primarily IAM permissions are used to control if mutating actions are allowed, so defaulting to "false" to reduce friction.
 We keep this as a best effort attempt to recognize and further control read-only actions.
 When set to "true", restricts execution to read-only operations.
-For a complete list of allowed operations under this flag, refer to the [ReadOnlyAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/ReadOnlyAccess.html) policy.
+For a complete list of allowed operations under this flag, refer to the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html).
+Only operations where the **Access level** column is not `Write` will be allowed when this is set to "true".
 - `AWS_MCP_TELEMETRY` (boolean, default: false): Allow sending additional telemetry data to AWS related to the server configuration.